aferrodelgado/credit-risk-classification/README.md

 <br><br>
 **Credit Risk Analysis Report**

+**Overview**

-**An overview of the analysis:** The primary purpose of this analysis is to evaluate the performance of machine learning models in predicting the credit risk of loans, categorized as either healthy loans (0) or high-risk loans (1).
+The primary purpose of this analysis is to evaluate the performance of machine learning models in predicting the credit risk of loans, categorized as either healthy loans (0) or high-risk loans (1).

 The dataset contains financial information about loans, including variables such as loan amount, interest rate, annual income, and loan status (loan_status).
 The target variable, loan_status, has two possible values: